Paperwork loses deals.

 Yes.
 Cyberbase AI is SOC 2 Type II compliant.
 Our certification covers security, availability, and confidentiality trust service criteria.
 We undergo annual audits by an independent third-party auditor.
 Customers can request our SOC 2 Type II report through our security portal.

-How does Cyberbase AI protect data?
+How does Cyberbase protect data?

-Cyberbase AI protects data with enterprise-grade security controls.
+Cyberbase protects data with enterprise-grade security controls.
 All data is encrypted at rest using AES-256 and in transit using TLS 1.3.
 We implement strict access controls, regular security audits, and continuous monitoring.
 Our infrastructure runs on SOC 2 compliant cloud providers with geographic redundancy.

 Cyberbase AI uses the Anthropic ISO 42001-certified models through their Commercial Terms of Service, which prohibit training and have strict data lifecycle management requirements, including data deletion and privacy requirements.

-How many subprocessors does Cyberbase AI have?
+How many subprocessors does Cyberbase have?

 Cyberbase AI maintains a minimal subprocessor list to reduce third-party risk.
 As per our Data Protection Addendum, Cyberbase AI only has 3 subprocessors, which include AWS, Google, and Anthropic.
 Cyberbase AI notifies customers of any subprocessor changes in advance per our data processing agreement.